ZeroTrace AirLeak

 European Union (GDPR)

-GDPR considers MAC addresses (even rotating ones) to be personal data when associated with an identifiable person.
-Passive capture of identifiable MAC traffic in a private capacity is generally permitted under the "household exception" (Recital 18).
-Commercial deployments and any retention beyond personal use require a lawful basis under Article 6.
+GDPR considers MAC addresses (even rotating ones) personal data when associated with an identifiable person.
+Passive capture in a private capacity is generally permitted under the "household exception" (Recital 18).
+Commercial deployments and retention beyond personal use require a lawful basis under Article 6.

 Practically: capturing in your own home or office, for your own use, with no retention beyond what's needed, is fine.
-Deploying AirLeak in a public space and saving the data, sharing it, or using it for any purpose touching another person's identifiable data is regulated and may require consent or another lawful basis.
+Deploying AirLeak in a public space and saving, sharing, or otherwise using identifiable data is regulated.

 United Kingdom

 Similar to the EU under UK GDPR / Data Protection Act 2018.
-The Investigatory Powers Act regulates unauthorized interception of communications but does not generally cover discovery-layer broadcasts.
 Personal-use captures in spaces you occupy are not generally prohibited.

 Other jurisdictions